Supporting Expert Decision-Making Under Uncertainty

 Principles That Shaped Direction

-From these discussions, I helped the team agree on a set of principles to guide our decisions as things changed.
+From these discussions, I helped the team agree on principles to guide decisions as things changed.

-Gaps, exceptions, and incomplete coverage needed to be explicit.
+Gaps, exceptions, and incomplete coverage needed to be explicit, not hidden behind a confidence score.

-The system should invite expert involvement at the moments that mattered most.
+The system should invite expert involvement at the moments that matter most, not minimise it.

-These principles shaped not just this project, but also how other teams looked at AI work.
+These principles shaped not just this project but how other teams at Litera approached AI work.
+They became reference points in later AI discussions even as this project evolved.

 Key Contributions